WilliamZhang20/CPS/README.md

 Download times for each solution will vary.
 This is because the scraper looks for your best solution within the solution ranking pages of each problem.

-For a low point problem such as [CCC '17 J1 - Quadrant Selection ](https://dmoj.ca/problem/ccc17j1), there will be thousands of solutions spread across multiple pages in the [ranking tab](https://dmoj.ca/problem/ccc17j1/rank/).
+For a low point problem such as [CCC '17 J1 - Quadrant Selection ](https://dmoj.ca/problem/ccc17j1), there will be thousands of solutions spanning across multiple pages in the [ranking tab](https://dmoj.ca/problem/ccc17j1/rank/).
 Scraping and processing my solution for this problem (placed on the 23rd page) takes around one minute to complete.

 In contrast, high point problems like [COCI '14 Contest 1 #6 Kamp](https://dmoj.ca/problem/coci14c1p6) have a relatively minimal number of solutions, so one's solution will have a higher chance of being placed on an earlier ranking page.
 Scraping and processing my solution for this problem (placed 3rd overall) takes around one second.